IDS6145-18Spring/assignment-1-practice-designing-models-tjnaylor/analysis/README.md

 ## Smart City (My Problem) Simulation

-An agent based simulation is the best choice to simulate the Smart Meter because it requires a human/agent to interact with it.
-I would use an agent based simulation to simulate the Smart Meter.
-Specifically, Anylogic is a great tool to simulate the activity of the smart meter.
 Although I chose Anylogic, any simulation that incorporates agents would more than likely be sufficient to simulate the smart meter but I chose Anylogic because of it is simplicity.
 It is also a cost-effective way to simulate the Smart Meter because it is free for students and has the capability to simulate pedestrian and road traffic.

 I would conduct the Smart Meter simulation by modeling the flow of vehicle traffic and pedestrians to identify the Smart Meter usage.
 Next, I would model the flow of the pedestrians to the Smart Meter to identify the capacity of the Smart Meter at a given location. https://www.anylogic.com